Jpease1020/UI-Testing/PITCHME.md

       * Success: All service calls return 200 - Results in App is HEALTHY!
       * Failure: If one service returns a 500 - App is SICK!

 ---
+### Back End
+  * End-to-End Tests
+    * Ensures data flows with the right values from beginning to end.
+    * Blurred lines - Is there a difference between acceptance and integration tests?
+If the back end is collecting, modifying and serving data, will unit tests and integration tests will cover the scenario?
+    * One scenario may be a test that hits a route in your app and expects back certain data.
+Not testing the controller (unit) individually or the methods/functions written to get the data and transform it before handing it over to the controller but the full process.
+---
 ### Front End
     *Should aim to:*

     * Execute the intended functionality of the application using the GUI